rahulhaque/soketi-app-manager-filament/README.md

 - Documentation for client and backend integration.
 - Light and dark theme.

-> Soketi app caching is enabled by default for an hour.
-Any modification to the app will not be reflected until the cache timeout expires.
-Adjust the time in any of the 'soketi.json' files you're using by editing the value of `appManager.cache.ttl`.

 Support the development with a ⭐ to let others know it worked for you.

 I invest a lot of time and effort in open-source.
 If you like this project, consider supporting me on [ko-fi](https://ko-fi.com/W7W2I1JIV). 🙏